-“Beach tennis is super exciting,” Tennis Director Jeff says, “it combines tennis, badminton, and beach volleyball.”
+“Beach tennis is super exciting,” Director Sarah says, “it combines tennis, badminton, and beach volleyball.”
 This unique sport, which started in Italy during the 1970s, is growing rapidly around the world.
 At Nashoba North, campers have the chance to explore this new, fast-paced, and accessible game.
 “It’s the best camp game since tetherball!”
-Jeff says.
+Sarah says.

 If you would like to experience beach tennis and so much more this summer, we invite you to learn more about all of the incredible activities Camp Nashoba North has to offer.
 Come have your best summer ever this year in beautiful Maine.

 Each Saturday night, campers at Nashoba North come together for a one-act play, and twice each summer, campers put on a full-length musical production.
 Jess Smith, whose daughter has attended Camp Nashoba North for several years, enthusiastically leads the theatre program.
 She says, “every time I dropped my daughter off at camp, I was really yearning to stay.
 I loved camp growing up, and being theatre director lets me share that passion!”
 Jess also says that she has many ideas for the productions this summer, but is equally excited for the variety of classes available at Nashoba North.
 “Throughout the week, we teach campers acting, vocal, makeup, lighting, and other production skills.
 The camp has both indoor and outdoor lighted stages, so the kids have so many options,” she adds.